ReadyResearchers-2023-24/Peyton_Kelly_Artifact/README.md

 ## Installation

-Clone the repo and be in the directory UserIpProject.
-It can be run locally with the 'python manage.py runserver'.
-This will allow the site to be reached.
-Along with my site comes some of the code to run the geolocation service on the IP address.
-There are some files worth running in Python to see what will be a part of my project.
+MySQL and MYSQL workbench are used in this project.
+Once those are downloaded properly.
+Find the local instance and connect to the server.
+From there create a new database called 'incominguser' with the password that is set in the Settings.py file of the project repository.
+Once the database is created, open the terminal, Cd to the projects directory.
+Outside of the virt folder run 'source virt/Scripts/activate'
+Once in the repository, be in the Admin folder which has manage.py in the directory.
+Run 'python manage.py makemigrations' then 'python manage.py migrate' this should create the local instances of the schemas used, if no errors run 'python manage.py runserver'.
+This will start the local server for the site to be displayed.